hellerve/bjson/README.md

 # bjson

-This works, but is a stub.
-It pollutes the global namespace.
+`bjson` is a small JSON decoder for zepto.
+It wraps Haskell's `Text.JSON`.

 # Installation